wp-plugins/catalog/readme.txt

 * Possibility of adding multiple images for each product.
 * Choose how the products are organized on the catalog: Cells1, List, Cells2, Wide Cells, Thumbnails, Cells3 or Single Product.
 * Filtering opportunity in the front end when selecting a specific category or subcategory.

+Upgrade to [WordPress Catalog Pro](http://web-dorado.com/products/wordpress-catalog.html) to add features:

-* Customize the product cell layout on the main page of the catalog and the product page separately. (commercial version)
+* Customize the product cell layout on the main page of the catalog and the product page separately.
-* Enable/disable product ratings and customer reviews for the products on the catalog.(commercial version)
+* Enable/disable product ratings and customer reviews for the products on the catalog.
-* Choose the background colors of practically all the fields of the catalog item cell.(commercial version)
+* Choose the background colors of practically all the fields of the catalog item cell.
-* Customize the color of any text on the catalog.(commercial version)
+* Customize the color of any text on the catalog.
-* Select the text size for each of the fields on the catalog.(commercial version)
+* Select the text size for each of the fields on the catalog.
-* Customize the width and height of the catalog product cell, as well as the style, color, width, and height of the product cell border.(commercial version)
+* Customize the width and height of the catalog product cell, as well as the style, color, width, and height of the product cell border.
-* Choose the number of catalog products in the row and the number of rows in the catalog page, as well as the number of customer reviews per catalog page.(commercial version)
+* Choose the number of catalog products in the row and the number of rows in the catalog page, as well as the number of customer reviews per catalog page.
-* Customize the width and height of the product on the catalog, as well as to choose the design of the stars used to indicate customer ratings on the catalog.(commercial version)
+* Customize the width and height of the product on the catalog, as well as to choose the design of the stars used to indicate customer ratings on the catalog.

-* Default Price and Market Price (appears as crossed out) parameters for each product on the catalog.(commercial version)
+* Default Price and Market Price (appears as crossed out) parameters for each product on the catalog.

  ###IMPORTANT: If you think you found a bug in Spider Catalog or have any problem/question concerning the plugin, please check out [Support Forum](http://web-dorado.com/forum/spider-catalog-wordpress.html) in our website.
 If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).